mongodb/docs/source/includes/fact-cross-org-billing-prereqs.rst

   organizations must be on the same current and future subscription plans.

-- You can use the {+atlas-ui+} to manually link a paying organization to a maximum of 20 other organizations.
+- You can manually link a paying organization with the {+atlas-ui+}, or :oas-atlas-op:`programatically link a paying organization
-  To link a paying organization to more than 20 other organizations, :ref:`contact support <request-support>`.
+  </createOrganization>` with the Atlas Admin API to a maximum of

-- A paying organization can't link more than 100 other organizations.
+  250 other organizations.
+To link a paying organization to more than 250 other organizations, :ref:`contact support <request-support>`.

 - A paying organization can't already be a linked organization.